Russian Strength-Skill: The Workouts

 If you train “on the nerve” too often, you risk burning out.
 I believe in training hard and heavy, but only to the point where you can still do it without any stress.
 Once in a while, though, you turn up the intensity a bit to see where you are.

 Old-time strongmen saw training as “practice.”
 Their goal was more to make big weights feel easier and easier, not to make hard weights feel heavier and heavier.
-If lifting 400 pounds was almost life draining two months ago but it’s easy today, aren’t you much stronger?
+If lifting 400 pounds was almost life-draining two months ago but it’s easy today, aren’t you much stronger?

 I recently trained a young CrossFit athlete.
 At a bodyweight of 180 pounds, his best clean was 285.
-In training we never went above 275 and most of the work was between 240-255 pounds, only going up in weight if it didn’t represent a mental stress and if we both knew that it would be done easily.
+In training we never went above 275 and most of the work was between 240-255 pounds, only going up in weight if it didn’t represent mental stress and if we both knew that it would be done easily.

 When we decided to see how his strength-skill was progressing, he cleaned an easy 315 – a 30-pound personal record, with room to spare!

 The exact same thing happened with a female I was training.
 She went from a 130-pound snatch to a 150-pound easy max, and from a 160-pound clean & jerk to a 190-pound easy clean & jerk.
-She never trained on the nerve, instead making hard weights feel gradually easier then learning to apply that strength on maximal efforts.
+She never trained on the nerve, instead of making hard weights feel gradually easier than learning to apply that strength on maximal efforts.

-Yes, you’ll need to work to maximal weights once in a while if you want to learn how to display strength, but working on strength-skill is the fastest and safest way to get strong – manual-labor strong.
+Yes, you’ll need to work to maximal weights once in a while if you want to learn how to display strength, but working on strength-skill is the fastest and safest way to get strong – manual-labour strong.

 To improve the factors involved in maximizing strength-skill, you must follow the following principles, all of which comprise the Russian Strength-Skill Workout:

 - Use low reps (1-3) to become efficient at maximizing recruitment during a short effort.
-No need to use maximal weights; 80-90% will be enough to maximize motor-unit recruitment.
+No need to use maximal weights; 80-90% will be enough to maximize motor unit recruitment.